mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 - Visual Flow Creator
 - Asset Manager
 - basic javascript knowledge is helpful, but not required
-> This tutorial can be done on a [Start for free tenant](https://siemens.mindsphere.io/en/start)
+> All required applications and resources are part of the [Start for free](https://siemens.mindsphere.io/en/start) tenant.
+You can follow along this tutorial regardless of your mindsphere package.

 # Setup:
 We will simulate three different versions of an industrial machine: